snowman-repos/book/website_owners/README.md

 Your role is the most important.
 You may think that you're paying a production team to do all the hard work and take it out of your hands but unfortunately that simply isn't the case.
 If you were opening a shop you wouldn't expect the painters & decorators to establish your product display, prices, general business practices, hire staff etc. Before embarking on this project you need to have a detailed plan, not just about what kind of web project you want but how you plan to use it, how you plan to maintain and grow it, who will use it, and what they will use it for.
 There is an awful lot to think about and you need to accurately convey those thoughts to your production team.

 The ultimate success of the web project starts and ends with you.
 How much you care about it, and how much resources you spend on it will be obvious to the end user.
-Even a brilliant production team using rhobust technology may produce a failed project if organisational issues at your end.
+Even a brilliant production team using rhobust technology may produce a failed project if there are organisational issues at your end.

 ## What is a web project?